Donovanosis

 Contact tracing of sexual partners in last 6 months is recommended but yield is low.

-See Australasian Contract Tracing Manual – Donovanosis for more information.
+See Australasian Contact Tracing Manual for more information.

 Review in 1 week provides an opportunity to:

-- Confirm patient adherence to treatment and assess for symptom resolution.
+- Confirm patient adherence with treatment and assess for symptom resolution

-- Relapse/re-infection occurs and patients should be reviewed at completion of treatment course and at 3 months.
+- Relapse and re-infection can occur and patients should be reviewed at completion of treatment course and at 3 months

 - Recurrence of lesions may represent development of skin cancer in previous lesions and requires biopsy.